Best GPS trackers for pets: 5 tried-and-tested options to track location and activity

 How we tested the best GPS trackers for pets

-Your pet's safety is our number one priority.
-We understand how precious they are and how awful it feels to lose them (even if it's just for a split second!)
-That's why we've put the best GPS trackers for pets through rigorous testing to help you decide on the best one.
+Your pet's safety is our number one priority – we understand how precious they are and how awful it feels to lose them, even if it's just for a split second.
+That's why we've put the best GPS trackers for pets through rigorous testing to help you choose the right one.

 Hidden costs: You might not expect a pet tracker to have subscription costs, so we made it clear if they do.
-That way, there's no unwanted surprises for you.
+That way, there's no unwanted surprises for you later down the line.

 How to choose the best GPS trackers for pets